1.1 Section 2 of this statement is the interpretation section

 15.5 In determining applications the Council shall take into consideration:

-15.6 The applicant for premises licences, provisional statements and review of premises licences is required to serve a notice of the application on the Reading Safeguarding Children Board, which is a responsible authority.
+15.6 The applicant for premises licences, provisional statements and review of premises licences is required to serve a notice of the application to Brighter Futures for Children, which is a responsible authority.

 16.1 It is noted that the Act and Commission Guidance does not define the term vulnerable persons.
 The Commission states that “it will for regulatory purposes assume that this group includes people who gamble more than they want to; people who gamble beyond their means; and people who may not be able to make informed or balanced decisions about gambling due to a mental impairment, alcohol or drugs or other circumstances”.
 This is the definition of vulnerable persons the council will use in its consideration of applications.